lnicastro/DIF/README.md

 sudo make install
 ```

-If you downloaded a tar archive (similarly for other comoressed formats):
+If you downloaded instead a tar archive (similarly for other compressed formats):
 ```
 tar zxvf dif-0.5.5.tar.gz